UGANDA Safaris …Uncover the Pearl of Africa-Safari Uganda!

 Uganda Safaris and Holidays

-Yet unknown to so many travelers, few of the world visitors have been able to explore Uganda in search of her unique natural attractions.
-Uganda boasts of being one of the most varied countries in Africa endowed with rolling hills, wide-open savannah, glacial alpine mountains, abundant wildlife, sparkling crater lakes and definitely the endangered Mountain Gorillas that combine to make Uganda Safaris memorable.
+Yet unknown to so many travelers, few of the world visitors have been able to undertake a Uganda safari in Africa,to explore her unique natural attractions.
+Uganda safaris have proved that Uganda is one of the most varied countries in Africa endowed with rolling hills, wide-open savannah, glacial alpine mountains, abundant wildlife, sparkling crater lakes and definitely more than 400 out of the world`s 680 endangered Mountain Gorillas that combine to make Uganda Safaris memorable.
 Virtually untouched and pure, Uganda is still traditionally African, home to the world`s friendliest people, lush green and her incredible weather is enjoyable and friendly all year round.

 Location of Uganda